angel-dart/gitbook/Without-the-Boilerplate.md

 The specifics are not that important, but there are three important calls here:

-1. `Angel app = new Angel()` - The Angel API is manifested a class, and we need an instance of it to run our server.
+1. `Angel app = new Angel()` - The base Angel server is a simple class, and we need an instance of it to run our server.
 2. `app.get("/", "Hello, world!");` - This is a [route](https://github.com/angel-dart/angel/wiki/Basic-Routing), and tells our server to respond to all GET requests at our server root with `"Hello, world!"`.
 The response will automatically be encoded as JSON.
 3. `await app.startServer(...)` - This asynchronous call is what actually starts the server listening.